microsoft/FluidFramework/packages/hosts/local-web-host/README.md

 The primary use cases for this package for displaying Fluid object demos in documentation, which illustrate their behavior, without connecting to a server.

 See the example.html for an example of how this is done.

+See [GitHub](https://github.com/microsoft/FluidFramework) for more details on Fluid Framework and packages within.